-Chicago Fed head Evans told reporters that he does not expect inflation to hit the 2% target before 2022 nor the FED to raise interest rates before 2023.
+Chicago Fed head Evans told reporters that he does not expect inflation to hit the 2% target before 2022 nor the FED to raise The cost of accessing money not owned. rates before 2023.

 As the Trump administration finally authorises the President-Elect’s team to launch the presidential transition, US indices yesterday ended up, led by the Russell’s 1.89% rise.
 The NASDAQ, least impressed, gained a mere 0.22%.